holin034/cse15l-lab-reports/LabReport3.md

 Citizens of the capital of St. John’s are “townees,” those on the outskirts “bay-men,” and the towns beyond are known as “outports.”
 “Canadian” is still reserved for a mainlander.
 ```
+- In the terminal, the word `Bahamas` is highlighted in red (although it is not shown here).

 ## `grep -v` command
 - The command `grep -v` only prints out the lines that do not contain the specific pattern/text.
 It is useful when the users intend to display the contents in the file but do not want a specific text to be shown, therefore, they can use the `grep -v` command hide those lines that contain the words.